MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ComplianceSearchAction.md

 In on-premises Exchange, this cmdlet is available in the Mailbox Search role.
 By default, this role is assigned only to the Discovery Management role group.

-You need to be assigned permissions in the Security & Compliance Center before you can use this cmdlet.
-For more information, see [Permissions in the Security & Compliance Center](https://docs.microsoft.com/microsoft-365/security/office-365-security/permissions-in-the-security-and-compliance-center).
+To use this cmdlet in Security & Compliance Center PowerShell, you need to be assigned permissions.
+For more information, see [Permissions in the Microsoft 365 compliance center](https://docs.microsoft.com/microsoft-365/compliance/microsoft-365-compliance-center-permissions).

 ## EXAMPLES